SamMackrill/InDUstrious/README.md

 ### Upgrading from V1.x.x
 * Remove all monitor programming boards, databanks and repeaters
    * All data is now obtained directly from the core
+   * Use the [master_config.json](https://raw.githubusercontent.com/SamMackrill/InDUstrious/main/displaydriver/config/master_config.json) to update not just the start.lua

 ### Installation - Optional
 * Tweak the behaviour by right clicking the master programming board -> Advanced -> Edit Lua Parameters